jenkinsci/acceptance-test-harness/docs/SUT-VERSIONS.md

 local version as opposed to download the plugin from update center.
 This can be done by instructing the harness accordingly.

-One way to do so is to set the environment variable:

-    $ env ldap.jpi=/path/to/your/ldap.jpi mvn test
+    $ env LOCAL_JARS=path/to/your/ldap.jpi:path/to/another.jpi

 You can also do this from [the groovy wiring script](WIRING.md).

-    envs['ldap.jpi'] = '/path/to/your.ldap.jpi'

-Since newer shells do not support environment variables with hyphens in the name, rather than `scm-api.jpi` you may use `SCM_API_JPI`.

-This same scheme works for a plugin that's not yet released.
+This scheme also works for a plugin that's not yet released.

 ### Install plugins from local maven repository